niltonsjr/niltonsjr/README.md

 # Hi there ✌️
 <p align="center">

-My name is Nilton and I'm from Brazil but actually I'm living in Spain. :bowtie:
+My name is Nilton and I'm from Brazil but I'm currently living in Spain. :bowtie:

-I'm currently studying to be a full-stack developer and I'm focousing in learn Java for Back End and React for Front End web apps. 🎓
+Nowadays I'm studying to be a full-stack developer and I'm focusing in learn Java for Back End and React for Front End web apps. 🎓

-:point_right: I love to learn and study by myself and also colaborate with other people to share knowledge. 🤝
+:point_right: I love to learn and study by myself and also collaborate with other people to share knowledge. 🤝
 </p>

 <br />